techidaily/site-tiktok-video-recordings/source/_posts/new-2024-approved-enhance-your-tiktok-presence-voice-personalization-101.md

 </a>
 <img height="0" width="0" src="https://aligracehair.sjv.io/i/5597632/1938682/19272" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+Click to find out more [voice changer and how to change voice in video with Filmora](https://tools.techidaily.com/wondershare/filmora/download/):

+**Frequently Asked Questions About Changing Voice in TikTok**

+**1\.
+Why Don't I Have Voice Effects on TikTok?**

+There can be several reasons behind why you don't have voice effects on TikTok presently.
+One of the foremost is that you have old software in either your iPhone or Android.
+Other reasons include giving the modification permission to TikTok, not clearing cache, updating TikTok, etc.

+**2\.
+How Many Voice Effects in TikTok?**

+There are 13 voice effects that you can try in TikTok.
+These include a chipmunk, baritone, mike, megaphone, robot, battery drain, shaking, electronic, echo, synth, elf, huge, and acoustic signals.
+Hence, TikTok offers an endless and diverse range of effects

+**Conclusion**

+Overall, **how to Change on TikTok** is a simple process.
+For the required minor modifications, we believe the app's built-in editor is sufficient.
+Filmora, on the other hand, is ideal if you would like to go professional and do unique transitions and edits.
+We believe we've provided some necessary knowledge on the TikTok application's voice change.
+We hope you can include fantastic audio effects into your next TikTok video to make it engaging.

+Note: All screenshots are from the Internet.
+If there is any infringement, please contact us to delete it.

+<ins class="adsbygoogle"
+     style="display:block"
+     data-ad-format="autorelaxed"
+     data-ad-client="ca-pub-7571918770474297"
+     data-ad-slot="1223367746"></ins>

+<ins class="adsbygoogle"
+     style="display:block"
+     data-ad-format="autorelaxed"
+     data-ad-client="ca-pub-7571918770474297"
+     data-ad-slot="1223367746"></ins>

 ## Getting Started with Computers: The Basics of Going Live on TikTok

 Content creators on TikTok adopt various creative ways to engage audiences.
 Many fashion influencers provide makeup tutorials by doing a live stream on TikTok.
 Moreover, game lovers like to live stream their gameplay on TikTok to attract a large number of people.
 Thus, live streams on TikTok are a new norm among content creators and game lovers to maximize their target audience.